neuefische/ds-welcome-package/README.md

 - Law of large numbers

 Some of the material is at a very basic level, where applicable we have extra reading material, you should only go to through the extras once you are done with the main material.

+## The moment of truth!

+Working in data science means also evaluating performance.
+Why not do the same with ourselves.
+In order to check your current knowledge on programming and statistics take this [quiz](https://docs.google.com/forms/u/1/d/19KeSS1jeObxPB2-XhGBnbyg9wyb-aNaqIeBmhADVCd0/edit)